 Bring any medication with you

-If you need ongoing medication in the UK, the GP reception will explain how they arrange repeat prescriptions for when you are anticipating your first supply of medication to run out.
-Please note, it can take up to 48hrs to obtain a repeat prescription, and may be longer than that for the medication to be sourced by the Pharmacist.
+If you need ongoing medication in the UK, the GP receptionist will explain how they arrange repeat prescriptions for when you anticipate your current supply of medication will run out.
+Please note, it can take up to 48hrs to obtain a repeat prescription, and may take longer than that for the medication to be sourced by the Pharmacist.
 GPs also reserve the right not to prescribe certain medication and not all medication from outside the UK is available on the NHS.